CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ### Initialization

-If the PRNG seed  $Entropy$ is not initialized, a strong generator must be used to get a 128 bits seed.
-This seed must be stored in a safe place Store this seed in a safe place (in our case, the encrypted partition only visible by the _Secure OS_).
+1. If the PRNG seed  $Entropy$ is not initialized, a strong generator must be used to get a 128 bits seed.
+2. Store this seed in a safe place (in our case, the encrypted partition only visible by the _Secure OS_).

 ### Secret generation